TheYuriG/blog_lessons/discord_create_channels/README.md

 // code in between unchanged
 // ...

-// Now create the category in the server. const newlyCreatedCategory = await interaction.guild.channels.create({
+// Now create the Category in the server. const newlyCreatedCategory = await interaction.guild.channels.create({
-    name: chosenCategoryName, // The name given to the channel by the user
+    name: chosenCategoryName, // The name given to the Channel by the user
-    type: ChannelType.GuildCategory, // The type of the channel created.
+    type: ChannelType.GuildCategory, // The type of the Channel created.
 });

-// Now we create the text channel within the category we just created await newlyCreatedCategory.children.create({
+// Now we create the Text Channel within the Category we just created await newlyCreatedCategory.children.create({
-    name: chosenTextChannelName, // The name given to the channel by the user
+    name: chosenTextChannelName, // The name given to the Channel by the user
-    type: ChannelType.GuildText, // The type of the channel created.
+    type: ChannelType.GuildText, // The type of the Channel created.
-    // Since "text" is the default channel created, this could be ommitted });
+    // Since "text" is the default Channel created, this could be ommitted });

-// Lastly we create the voice channel within the same category await newlyCreatedCategory.children.create({
+// Lastly we create the Voice Channel within the same Category await newlyCreatedCategory.children.create({
-    name: chosenVoiceChannelName, // The name given to the channel by the user
+    name: chosenVoiceChannelName, // The name given to the Channel by the user
-    type: ChannelType.GuildVoice, // The type of the channel created.
+    type: ChannelType.GuildVoice, // The type of the Channel created.
 });

 // ...